Toll Free:

 To fully harness Copilot’s strengths for an engineering organization demands considering more flexible access models.

-There are several key elements technology leaders should evaluate to scale up Copilot-assisted development in a way that balances cost, security, and productivity enhancement across projects.
+Technology leaders should evaluate several key elements to scale up Copilot-assisted development in a way that balances cost, security, and productivity enhancement across projects.

 • You may want to engage Azure DevOps Implementation Services to integrate Copilot directly into developer IDEs with centralized provisioning.